ShaunakGhosh-hub/QuarkZ/README.md

 # QuarkZ

-QuarkZ is an Android application designed to [brief description of your app's purpose].
+QuarkZ is an Android application where you can see the clothes you want to buy .
 Built using the latest Android technologies and Jetpack Compose, it offers a seamless user experience.

 ---

 ## Features
 - **Modern Design**: A sleek and intuitive user interface.
-- **Dynamic Functionality**: [List any standout features or tools].
 - **Navigation**: Integrated smooth navigation between app screens.
 - **Compatibility**: Supports Android 7.0 (API level 24) and above.